USMC Logo

 The eagle holds the end of a flowing banner in its beak, spreading its wings and turning its head to the side.
 Below is a globe with an image of America and an anchor entwined by a rope.
 The designers did not detail the elements; instead, they made them black and used white for the contours.
 The continents on the globe are depicted using negative space, making them appear lighter in tone.

-The words “MARINES” (on top) and “THE FEW.
-THE PROUD.” (below) are written under the graphic sign.
+The words “MARINES” (at the top) and “THE FEW.
+THE PROUD.” (below) are written beneath the graphic sign.
 They speak of the Marines’ uniqueness: despite their small numbers, they can perform complex combat tasks with great skill.

 • The eagle embodies vigilance, freedom, and power.
 In American culture, it is associated with patriotism and national identity.

 • The anchor, entwined by a rope, indicates a close connection between the USMC and the U.S. Navy.
-It also symbolizes reliability and safety at sea or on the ocean.
+It also symbolizes reliability and safety at sea.

 • The globe testifies that the United States Marine Corps can operate anywhere in the world.
 It underscores the global nature of the tasks performed by this military service.